thanhit95/multi-threading/README.md

   - Thread synchronization functions can be used to provide enhanced process-to-process communication.
   - In addition, sharing large amounts of data through separate threads of execution within the same address space provides extremely high-bandwidth, low-latency communication between separate tasks within an application.

-In fact, multithreading is extremely important in the current software industry.
-It lets you do concurrency.
-It solves asynchronous problems.

 &nbsp;

 If you want to explore more articles, read here: [notes-articles.md](notes-articles.md).